MotusWTS/motusServer/inst/doc/status_api.md

          - `fileSize`: integer; size of file on disk, if present; null otherwise
          - `complete`: boolean; true if we have the complete .gz version of the file
-         - `jobID`: the integer motus ID for the job in which this file was most recently updated
+         - `jobID`: the integer motus ID for the job in which this file was most recently updated Sort order for this item is ascending by `fileID`.
-      - otherwise, if day is missing or invalid, an object called `fileCounts` with these array items:
+      - otherwise, if day is missing or invalid, a field called `fileCounts` with these array items:
          - `day`: character; day, formatted as 'YYYY-MM-DD'
-         - `count`: integer; number of files for this receiver from given day
+         - `count`: integer; number of files for this receiver from given day Sort order for this item is descending by `day`.

 ### get_receiver_info ###